2022 Phoenix shooting

 Mass shooting in Arizona, U.S.

 On August 28, 2022, a mass shooting occurred outside of a Days Inn motel in Phoenix, Arizona.
-The perpetrator, Isaiah Steven Williams, a 24-year-old man wearing tactical equipment and armed with a rifle and explosive weapons, killed two people and wounded five others, including two police officers.
-A shootout ensued between the perpetrator and law enforcement before the incident ended when Williams committed suicide.
+The perpetrator, 24-year-old Isaiah Steven Williams, wearing tactical equipment and armed with a rifle and explosive weapons, killed two people and wounded five others, including two police officers.
+A brief shootout ensued between the perpetrator and law enforcement before the incident ended when Williams committed suicide.

 Shooting

-At around 8:25 p.m., Williams was observed on closed-circuit television cameras leaving a Days Inn Motel room that he had booked wearing a tactical vest, riot helmet and gas mask.
+At around 8:25 p.m., Williams was observed on closed-circuit television cameras leaving a Days Inn Motel room that he had booked wearing a tactical vest, riot helmet, gas mask and knee pads.
 He was also carrying a semi-automatic AR-15–style rifle and Molotov cocktail, both of which would later be used in the attack.
 At 8:28 p.m., Williams was observed exiting the lobby of the motel, and immediately began to open fire on vehicles and buildings in his vicinity.

-Williams, seen walking along the side of a building with a rifle in hand.
-At this point in the shooting, he had already killed two and wounded three others.

-Seconds after shooting at random, a white car pulled into the motel parking lot and parked.
+Seconds after Williams began shooting at random, a white car pulled into the motel parking lot and parked.
 Williams approached the vehicle, which had five occupants, and began systematically shooting through the windows, killing the driver and one other person.
 The three other occupants ran off, and were uninjured in the shooting.

 After shooting at the car, Williams stepped back and continued to walk around the parking lot, shooting at vehicles and other structures at random.
 Williams discharged at least 12 rounds from his rifle during this phase of the shooting, which was also caught on video.
 Williams then walked towards an occupied restaurant and lit the Molotov cocktail before throwing it at one of the restaurant's windows, although the window did not break.
 After the Molotov cocktail failed to explode, Williams encountered multiple bystanders who were observing the shooting, but he did not let off any shots.

 Williams continued to walk around the parking lot for several minutes, firing several shots, many of which hit observers of the shooting.
 Police arrived at the scene of the shooting at around the same time, and were immediately hit with gunfire when they stepped out of their patrol vehicle.
 Both officers in the vehicle were injured, but none of the injuries were fatal.
 One of the officers shot at Williams, although he was not hit.

 A short time later the gunfire ceased and police walked up to Williams, who had killed himself with his rifle.
 During a later investigation, it was revealed that Williams also had several stun grenades in his possession, which were unused in the shooting.
 It was also revealed that the assailant discharged his rifle nearly 200 times during the skirmish.